 The integration of so many substitutions into my life also leads me to be more aware of the life-giving power that substitutions can have.
 After all, they created a healthier me than has ever existed.

-The biggest truth that these substitutions bring to light for me involves the substition of Jesus for my sins, for everyone’s sins.
-No, I don’t think of this every time I make a food substitution, but I do think of it often, especially when I reflect on the journey my health and eating have taken over the past five years.
+The biggest truth that these substitutions bring to light involves the substition of Jesus for my sins, for everyone’s sins.
+No, I don’t think of this every time I make a food substitution, but I do think of it often, especially when I reflect on the journey my health and eating have taken over the years.

 The connection between my eating and spiritual journeys exists as one of the major reasons I truly believe God wants to be in every detail of our lives.
 He also wants to use every detail to shape spiritual paradigms too.